arbuckle/kube-make/README.md

 The port upon which to contact the remote host.
 Can also be provided via the `KUBE_DEPLOY_PORT` environmental variable

-**-t - Token**

-An authentication token for the remote host.
-This value must be set, but in the case of unauthenticated access, can simply be set to a bogus value.
-Can also be provided via the `KUBE_DEPLOY_TOKEN` environmental variable

 **-a - Action**

 The action to perform against the remote host.
 Any one of audit, create, update, delete, reset; Detailed below.